Chart Color Schemes

 Bondi Beach's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The area has 8.3% of residents aged 65 and over (1,061 people), which is lower than the 16.4% in Greater Sydney.
-Health outcomes among seniors require more attention than those of the broader population.
+A total of 80.9% of residents declare themselves completely clear of medical ailments, compared to 77.6% across Greater Sydney.
+As of 1st January 20XX (the date the data was compiled), 8.3% of residents are aged 65 and over (1,059 people), which is lower than the 16.4% in Greater Sydney.
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health